Reviewable/Reviewable/docs/repositories.md

 Though the differences above may be minor, it's much more convenient and reliable to connect a repo directly.

+{:.tip}
-?> You may find it impracticable to use Reviewable for all PRs, especially for small changes.
+You may find it impracticable to use Reviewable for all PRs, especially for small changes.
 While every pull request from a connected repo will automatically display a button that links it to a Reviewable review, you can simply ignore it and conduct the review in GitHub.
 Reviewable will close the review when you close the PR.
 However, if the PRs are in a private organizational repo, each review will count against your contributor maximum — whether you use it or not.

 ## Repository settings :id=repo-settings